kebasaa/Parrot-Sequoia-access/README.md

 8) Connect the Sequoia to USB for power. *IMPORTANT:* Connect it to the same device as the USB-to-UART/RS232 bridge, otherwise the power circuit could get fried

 ![](Disassembly/007.JPG?raw=true)
+*Wiring for RS232/UART interface on Parrot Sequoia main board*

 # Firmware downgrade